 For more information about the Stanford L. Kurland Memorial Golf Classic, scan the QR code or go to: slkgolfclassic.org he Marcus Foundation has awarded \$2 million to UCLA Health to accelerate a new generation of stem cell therapy that has the potential to regenerate and restore full sensation to patients after severe spinal cord injuries.
-The Eli and Edythe Broad Center of Regenerative Medicine and Stem Cell Research at UCLA and the David Geffen School of Medicine at UCLA will work in partnership, along with collaborators across the UCLA campus, to pursue new avenues of discovery.

-For more information, contact Jessica Vrazilek at: 310-869-8611 pain, pressure, temperature and joint position - in patients with a spinal cord injury.
+For more information, contact Jessica Vrazilek at: 310-869-8611

+The Marcus Foundation Provides \$2 Million to Advance Stem Cell Therapy for Spinal Cord Injury pain, pressure, temperature and joint position - in patients with a spinal cord injury.
 Spinal-sensory-regeneration research projects by Dr. Butler and her colleagues are already underway, with a focus on sensory circuit formation, stem cell transplantation models and sensory disorders of the spinal cord.